Huthwaite

-Huthwaite is a village in Nottinghamshire, England, located to the west of Mansfield, close to the Derbyshire boundary.
+Huthwaite is a village in the Ashfield district, in Nottinghamshire, England, located to the west of Mansfield, close to the Derbyshire boundary.
 It is in the Huthwaite and Brierley ward of Ashfield District Council.
 Before 1907 the village was known as Hucknall-under-Huthwaite and also Dirty Hucknall.

-Derivation of name
+Toponymy

-The name Huthwaite is derived from Old English plus Norse elements—hoh is from haugr an Old Norse word for a hill and thwaite means a clearing -so, literally, a clearing on a hill spur.
+The name Huthwaite is derived from Old English plus Norse elements—hoh is from haugr an Old Norse word for a hill and thwaite means a clearing—so, literally, a clearing on a hill spur.
 The former Hucknall element refers to Hucca's heath or angle of land and is shared with the present day Hucknall near Nottingham and Ault Hucknall in Derbyshire.

-Shops and services

-Huthwaite has several convenience stores located in the centre of the village.
-Other services include a post office, greengrocer, newsagent and a few other miscellaneous shops, as well as three public houses.